-HSUS Animal Sheltering: animalsheltering.org In addition to accessing issues of Animal Sheltering magazine, you can stay current on all the tools The HSUS has to offer.
-Be sure to sign up for The Scoop! to have the latest news delivered directly to your e-mail inbox.
+HSUS Animal Sheltering: animalsheltering.org

+In addition to accessing issues of Animal Sheltering magazine, you can stay current on all the tools we have to offer.
+Be sure to sign up for The Scoop! to have the latest sheltering and rescue news delivered directly to your email inbox.

-Heartworm Society: heartwormsociety.org Get info on how to protect pets from heartworm disease and why it's important for owners.
+Heartworm Society: heartwormsociety.org

+Get info on how to protect pets from heartworm disease and why it's important for owners.

-Indoor Pet Initiative: indoorpet.osu.edu This amazing tool from The Ohio State University College of Veterinary Medicine can help counselors and adopters discover tips for helping pets live happily indoors.
+Indoor Pet Initiative: indoorpet.osu.edu

+This amazing tool from the Ohio State University College of Veterinary Medicine can help counselors and adopters discover tips for helping pets live happily indoors.

-Living with Kids and Dogs: livingwithkidsanddogs.com Discover resources from Colleen Pelar for helping families with children live safely and happily with dogs.
+Living with Kids and Dogs: livingwithkidsanddogs.com

+Discover resources from Colleen Pelar for helping families with children live safely and happily with dogs.